meems1996/React-Countdown-Component/README.md

 A ReactJS Countdown Component, resizable to the width of its parent element.

 ## Usage

+Clone this repository

+Or install from npm : `npm install react-countdown-component`

 ```js
 import React from 'react';
 import CountdownContainer from 'react-countdown-component';